-They ran down the street, what Antekelian thinks was East Reno Ave., and come across a motel.
+They ran down the street, what Antekelian thinks was East Reno Avenue, and came across a motel.

 “You could see people opening their doors, trying to get festival patrons in their rooms to take cover,” Antekelian said.
 “We kept going to get as far away from it as possible.”